 Doctoral students are required to complete three hours of research collaboration (LIS 6911).
 These research collaborations may or may not be supervised by the Major Professor but must be approved by their Major Professor.
-The objective of research collaborations is to provide students with:
+Research collaborations provide students with:

-- an opportunity to work with faculty engaged in research in mutual areas of interest, - firsthand experience in the practicalities of research investigations, - an opportunity to develop and strengthen research skills, - experience in specific research methodologies, - experience in interpreting and writing up research results, and - a foundation to support dissertation research.
+- an opportunity to work with faculty on research in mutual areas of interest, - an opportunity to develop and strengthen research skills, - experience in specific research methodologies, - experience in interpreting and writing up research results, and - a foundation to support dissertation research.